MARTIN LUTHER and HIS ENEMIES

 from the lectures by Professor Phillip Cary

-Poor Philip Melanchthon (1497-1560), who outlived Luther by decade and half, had to live in the middle of swirling controversy.
-Poor Philip, is man who like to compromise; he likes to come to agreement with his opponents.
-He's willing to give little to make peace with his theological opponents, and the authentic Lutherans as they call themselves say, "Oh, those Melanchthonians they are crypto Calvanists."
+Poor Philip Melanchthon (1497-1560), who outlived Luther by a decade and a half, had to live in the middle of swirling controversy.
+Poor Philip, is a man who like to compromise; he likes to come to agreement with his opponents.
+He's willing to give a little to make peace with his theological opponents, and the authentic Lutherans as they call themselves say, "Oh, those Melanchthonians they are crypto Calvanists."
 Because Melanchthon was in correspondence with Calvin.
-And they agreed about lot of things.
+And they agreed about a lot of things.
 So the true, the authentic Lutherans just attacked poor Philip, because he was willing to compromise, willing to make peace.

-When Philip Melanchthon died as matter of fact, he left scrap of paper by his death bed, with list of why you shouldn't be afraid to die. you get to escape all kinds of evils by dying, like: you no longer have to sin, and you escape the rabid fury of the theologians.
+When Philip Melanchthon died as matter of fact, he left a scrap of paper by his death bed, with a list of why you shouldn't be afraid to die. you get to escape all kinds of evils by dying, like: you no longer have to sin, and you escape the rabid fury of the theologians.
 Isn't it nice you are no longer involved with these controversies, people ripping each other to shreds, attacking each other's conscience.

 And of course that's the thing that will really get Luther off.